yun-long/diffusion/README.md

 This general formulation highlights the **common principle**: both methods convert maximum-likelihood learning into a supervised regression task, making the optimization stable and effective.

-### Fundamentals

-Perfect 🚀 Here’s a structured **roadmap / tutorial outline** you can directly use in your README, blog, or lecture notes.
-It breaks the learning path into clear levels with progressively deeper concepts.

 ---
 ### Foundations: Math & Intuition